2012 Leadership in Pharmaceuticals & Biotechnology

 Catalent Pharma Solutions View Bio »

-Before Catalent, Mr. Cohen was a Managing Director leading healthcare M&A at Oppenheimer & Co. where he focused on middle-market healthcare transactions.
-Previously he was a member of the Bear Stearns and J.P.
-Morgan healthcare groups.
+Prior to Catalent, Mr. Cohen was a Managing Director and head of Healthcare M&A at Oppenheimer & Co. where he was a member of the valuation and fairness opinion committees.
+From 1998-2009, he was a member of Bear Stearns and J.P.
+Morgan’s healthcare and M&A groups.
+Daniel graduated Magna Cum Laude from the Sy Syms School of Business at Yeshiva University.

 AVI BioPharma View Bio »